Last Updated on

 It’s unfortunate, I feel, when somewhere has been listed as a World Heritage Site but the public has no access to it.
 What is the point of including it on the World Heritage List?

 Yes, it’s partly for protection and I appreciate that this purpose can be served without it being accessible.
 But surely it is also about presenting a compendium of human history that we all can learn from.

-That’s why I am so disappointed with the Stoclet House in the Belgian capital, Brussels.
+That’s why I am so disappointed with the Stoclet House (also known as the Stoclet Palace) in the Belgian capital, Brussels.
 Although, I’m worried that is not the right reaction.

 The Stoclet House was always private.
 It was the home of a rich banker and art collector called Adolphe Stoclet who commissioned it in 1905.

 According to records, he didn’t care how much it cost and he gave the architects complete artistic freedom.
 It took six years to build the house and when it was finally finished in 1911 what had been created was a design that would inspire a new movement in architecture.